QEC-pages/vecdec/README.md

 - bit `1` controls the use of average LLR to check the convergence.

-  When both bit `0` and bit `1` are sets, both sets of LLR values will be computed and used sequentially after every round of BP to check the convergence.
+  When both bit `0` and bit `1` are set, both sets of LLR values will be computed and used sequentially after every round of BP to check the convergence.
 For convenience, when `neither` bit `0` nor bit `1` is set, both sets of LLR values will be computed and used.